Carer Programs and Services

 Please double click onto the image below to open our

-December, November, October, September, August, July, June & May 2017 4 page newsletters as a pdf in a new window.
+February and January 2018, December, November, October, September, August and July 2017 4 page newsletters as a pdf in a new window.

 - A Death Cafe is a group directed discussion of death with no agenda, objectives or themes.It is a discussion group rather than a grief support or counselling session.
 Byron Shire Respite Service Inc., with the support of the Far North Coast Commonwealth Respite and Carelink Centre, will be facilitating the popular Death Cafe in the next couple of months.
 Numbers are limited, so if are interested in attending, please telephone Barbara on 6685 1619.